 Michel Swift —

-Michel Swift is an industrial designer.
+Michel Swift is an industrial designer and product designer.
 Born in Valleyfield, Quebec and based in Montreal, Michel Swift began his career at GSM Design in 1977.
 Early on, recognition by his peers and the design community in general rewarded him with numerous distinctions and awards: a Merit Scholarship in 1976 from the Zinc Institute, Toronto, and while he was part of the industrial design group at GSM Design, three Awards of Excellence in Industrial Design from Design Canada in 1982 and 1983, one Award of Excellence in Industrial Design, and one Award of Merit in Industrial Design from Design Manitoba in 1982 and 1984.
 Michel Swift set up Swift Design in 1984, growing a diversified client base and executing all of GSM Design industrial design projects at the time.

 In 1988 Michel Swift joined forces with Michel Dallaire Design Industriel on a design study for Bombardier’s high performance range of snowmobiles.
 Subsequently he collaborated on a dozen more projects with the firm and finally in 1991 on the design of the new passenger car interiors for the Boston Red-line subway system.
 In 1992 Michel Swift launched Savage Swift R&D, a new venture with services spanning the medical field among others.
 In 1996 Swift became the sole owner and he continued on developing the company under the name Michel Swift Design.
 The same year the Royal Canadian Academy of Arts recognized the excellence of his work in the industrial arts and honored him as a RCA Academician.
 Michel Swift acted as Chairman of the Board of the Quebec Association of Industrial Designers ADIQ in 1996 and 1997.